Bumbala/MathExpr/README.md

 You can type "exit" to quit the program.

 ## Notes
-The program does not take the multiplication and division precedence since it was not asked in the assignment.
+The program does not take the multiplication and division precedence into account since it was not asked in the assignment.
 The expression is parsed left-to-right.
 Therefore, the following:

 2 + 3 * 5